VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [Ronin (GitHub)](https://github.com/hundredrabbits/Ronin)
 <--->
-"Ronin is a procedural graphics tool designed to automate simple graphical tasks, like resizing, cropping, coloring, and generating algorithmic images.
-It interprets a minimal dialect of LISP, look at the examples to better understand how this all works."
+{{< vale >}}"Ronin is a procedural graphics tool designed to automate simple graphical tasks, like resizing, cropping, coloring, and generating algorithmic images.
+It interprets a minimal dialect of LISP, look at the examples to better understand how this all works."{{< /vale >}}

 <--->

 <iframe width="100%" height="150" src="https://www.youtube.com/embed/SgAWGh1s9zg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></a>